sada-kubsad/sada-kubsad.github.io/_posts/2019-02-25-Group-in-SAML-to-SAP.markdown

 ## 4. Assign Security Groups & App Roles to the Application
 This is where we assign on-prem sourced Security Groups to the App Roles created for the Application.
 It allows us to filter and send only required Security Group names as App roles to SAC.

-In this demo, I have two pre-exisitng Security Groups: SecurityGroup1 and SecurityGroup2 that are sourced from on-prem.We are going to assign these SecurityGroups to the Application and give them an App Role.
+In this demo, I have two pre-existing Security Groups: SecurityGroup1 and SecurityGroup2 that are sourced from on-prem.
+We are going to assign these SecurityGroups to the Application and give them an App Role.

 Go to: Portal > Enterprise Application
 Select the application Object